 How to get to Chiang Mai

-As any Asian traveler knows, getting around can sometimes prove to be a little difficult.
+As any Asian traveller knows, getting around can sometimes prove to be a little difficult.
 Bus schedules, train schedules, expensive flights, and a difficult language barrier can all look like giant hurdles, but with a little research, getting around is actually quite simple.

 In particular, Thailand has one of the best rail systems in the world and is often the easiest and most scenic way to get around the country.
 If you’re not into trains, buses and flights are equally reliable and often just as inexpensive.